Bounties-Network/StandardBounties/README.md

 ## 3. Development

-Any application can take advantage of the bounties network registry, which is currently deployed on the Main Ethereum Network at `0x8c9fe49Cd196BDafCD0B7C3078fa9823d247564a`.
-The `BountiesNetwork.eth` name will also always resolve to the most up-to-date registry version for the Bounties Network.
+Any application can take advantage of the bounties network registry, which is currently deployed on the Main Ethereum Network at `0x066128b9f7557b5398db3d4ed141f2e64245ffa1`, and on the Rinkeby network at `0xd5ea74ad5bcec859ea7a7104401ea1c746c84074`.
+The `BountiesNetwork.eth` name will also always resolve to the most up-to-date registry version for the StandardBounties contract.

 #### Data Schema